TayyubaK/SQL-Project/QA.md

     q1_clean
 WHERE country <> 'NULL'
     AND city <> 'NULL'
-)
+);
 --8188.75
 ```

-* Manual check - For Tel Aviv-Yafo, the result set shows a totalrev=602.00, and sum_totalrev=8188.75.
+* Manual check of percentage - For Tel Aviv-Yafo, the result set shows a totalrev=602.00, and sum_totalrev=8188.75.
 These values have already been QA'd.

     In the result set the percent_rev=7.35